 The authors must insure that they have submitted original work to this journal.
 Text from

-other papers without properly acknowledging the source or self plagiarism is not encouraged.
+other papers without properly acknowledging the source and the self plagiarism more than the

+standard limit is also not encouraged.
 Submitting the same results to more than one journal

 concurrently is unethical.
 However, in review manuscript standard is bit different.
 This

 - Data access and retention:

 Authors may be asked to provide the raw data in connection with a paper for editorial review